goadesign/pulse/examples/weather/README.md

-# Weather Ponos Example
+# Weather pulse Example

-This example showcases the use of the various Ponos packages to build a simple weather forecast service that minimizes API requests and provides very fast response times.
+This example showcases the use of the various Pulse packages to build a simple weather forecast service that minimizes API requests and provides very fast response times.
 The system consists of two components:

-- A poller service that leverages a Ponos worker pool and streaming to poll weather forecasts.
+- A poller service that leverages a Pulse worker pool and streaming to poll weather forecasts.
 The service exposes APIs to start poll jobs and subscribe to location specific weather forecast updates.
 The service also exposes "control" APIs to query statistics for the poll jobs, add or remove workers.

 - A Forecaster service which provides HTTP APIs to query the latest forecast for a given location.
 The Forecaster service leverages the poller service to create new forecast poll jobs and to subscribe to updates.

-The Forecaster service employs a cache system using a Ponos replicated map to store and retrieve the latest weather forecasts for different locations.
+The Forecaster service employs a cache system using a Pulse replicated map to store and retrieve the latest weather forecasts for different locations.
 When a forecast request is received, the service checks the cache and returns the cached forecast if available.
-In case of a cache miss, the forecaster service makes a request to the poller service which initiates a Ponos job to fetch the forecast from the weather API.
+In case of a cache miss, the forecaster service makes a request to the poller service which initiates a Pulse job to fetch the forecast from the weather API.
 The Forecaster service then subscribes to the replicated map and waits for the forecast to be available in the cache.